FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/custom-css.md

 [related-parameter-start name = 'customCSS'; type = 'string'; related-parameter-end]

 FastComments is designed to be customized.
-The commenting widget itself runs inside of an iframe for security reasons, so to apply custom styling you have to follow one of two approaches.
+The commenting widget itself runs inside an iframe for security reasons, so to apply custom styling you have to follow one of two approaches.

 The first, the easiest approach, and preferred by us, is to use the widget customization page.